GeorgeWeb/HeroesJourney/README.md

 # Heroes Journey
-A 2D Fantasy Game build from scratch using SFML / C++ / GLSL and a lot of RedBull
+A 2D Fantasy Game build from scratch using SFML / C++ and a lot of RedBull

 | Windows Build |
 | ------------- |